 Godessa’s work in the early to mid-2000s came at a time in which there was a growing recognition that hip-hop activists had a role to play in gaining the youth’s attention and critically engaging with the ways in which marketing and advertising campaigns target the youth.
 For example, Bush Radio hosted the oldest hip-hop show, Headwarmaz.
 This show was used as a platform to draw enthusiasts into a critical theory workshop, ALKEMY, headed for former POC MC Shaheen Ariefdien and Nazli Abrahams.
 By this time, Black Noise’s Emile YX? had established Heal the Hood, which arranged workshops that focused on hip-hop and life orientation.

-Culture jammers (like Adbusters) helped to generate this awareness and, locally, Laugh It Off Media were spoofing a range of brands (including Carling Black Label) aimed at the youth market.
+Globally, culture jammers (like Adbusters) helped to generate this awareness, while locally outfits like Laugh It Off Media spoofed a range of brands (including Carling Black Label) aimed at the youth market.
 At the same time, advertisers were using hip-hop to sell anything from beer to energy drinks to branded clothing.
 The story of hip-hop’s commercial co-option was not far away.

 Abroad, spoken word artists like Saul Williams and Sarah Jones offered gender and race critiques of hip-hop’s commercial co-option via ‘gangsta’ rap’s stereotypical representations of black masculinity and embrace of consumer desire.
 A classic exhortation from Saul Williams on “Apocalypse” on his first album, Amethyst Rock Star, “My people, let Pharaoh go!”
 Are we clinging to our oppressors / the things that oppress us?